-We believe we have adequate financial resources to meet our obligations as they come due and fund committed dividends as well as to actively pursue our investment policy.
-We recently filed a registration statement with the Securities and Exchange Commission relating to the future offerings of up to \$300,000,000 of our common stock, preferred stock or any combination thereof.
-We may offer any or all of these shares for cash at any time or from time to time, in a variety of transactions, including underwritten public offerings.
-To the extent we raise additional capital from the offering of our common or preferred stock, we would anticipate that the net proceeds of any such offering would be used to acquire additional mortgage-backed securities, interests in multifamily apartment properties and other investments consistent with our investment criteria, and for general corporate purposes.
-There can be no assurance, however, that we will be able to raise additional equity capital at any time or on any particular terms.
+On September 25, 2001, we filed a registration statement with the Securities and Exchange Commission relating to \$300,000,000 of our common stock and preferred stock that we may offer from time to time for cash in a variety of transactions, including underwritten public offerings.
+On November 7, 2001, we closed an underwritten public offering of 8,000,000 shares of our common stock pursuant to this registration statement.
+As of that date, the underwriters had not exercised their option to purchase up to 1,200,000 additional shares to cover over-allotments.
+The shares were sold at a public offering price of \$8.00 per share, and we received net proceeds of approximately \$59.7 million.
+We raise additional equity capital from future sales of common and/or preferred stock under this registration statement, we anticipate using the net proceeds to acquire additional mortgage securities, interests in multifamily apartment properties and other investments consistent with our investment policies.
+There can be no assurance, however, that we will be able to raise additional equity capital at any particular time or on any particular terms.